AvanRocks/chem-equation-balancer/README.md

 - Seperate compounds with a plus sign (`+`)

 - Replace unchanging polyatomic ions with another capital letter when inputting.
-For ex. replace `SO_4` with `Z`.
+For ex. replace `SO_4` with `Z` on both sides.

 Any other characters you add besides letters, numbers, `=`, `_`, and `+` will be ignored.